zelcion/birbs/README.md

 # Guides

 ## Handling Promise Rejections / Errors
-In order to understand how can we handle errors in Birbs, it is required that you provide to the context what it is supposed to do in case of a failure; you can do it so through either the `.broadcast` or the `.trigger` methods.
+In order to understand how can we handle errors in Birbs, it is required that you provide to the context what it is supposed to do in case of a failure; you can do it so through either the `.broadcast` or the `.trigger` methods, by setting the property on the context, or during runtime.
 The function recieves an `Error` as the only argument.